lucasjellema/fontys-spring2023-microservices-messaging-kafka/lab4/readme.md

 ```
 const consumer = require('./consume')
 ```

 Open file *consume.js*.
 Note the random value assigned to consumer group identifier; more about that later.
 A new element is the variable *messageHandler*.
 This variable is used to store a reference to a function that this module should call whenever it consumers a message from the Kafka Topic.
 This variable is set through function *setMessageHandler* that is exported from the module and that - as we will see in a moment - is called from *app.js*.

 Finally, take a look at function *initializeConsumer*.
-This function creates the Stream Reader on a topic and adds event handlers to the reader to handle messages as they are consumed.
-The *on data* event handler is triggered when a message is consumed; this handler invokes the function set in *messageHandler*.
+This function creates the Kafka Consumer on a topic how to handle each message consumed from the topic.
+This handler invokes the function set in *messageHandler*.

 Return to *app.js*.
 Add the following lines, just below the definition of `const connectionMandates`.
 ```